JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 ## Storing Secure Settings

 It is recommended to store security data outside the VCS.
-The __Project Settings | Versioned Settings | Configuration__ page has an option to __store passwords, API tokens, and other secure settings outside of VCS__.
-This option is enabled by default if versioned settings are enabled for a project for the first time, and not enabled for projects already storing their settings in the VCS.
+The __Project Settings | Versioned Settings | Configuration__ page has an option to _store passwords, API tokens, and other secure settings outside of VCS_.
+By default, this option is enabled if versioned settings are enabled for a project for the first time, and disabled for projects already storing their settings in the VCS.

 If this option is enabled, TeamCity stores a random generated IDs in XML configuration files instead of the scrambled passwords.
-Actual passwords are stored on the disk under the TeamCity Data Directory and are not checked into the version control system.
+Actual passwords are stored on the disk under the [TeamCity Data Directory](teamcity-data-directory.md) and are not checked into the version control system.

 <warning>